01 CAC TTH6 07900 SPELLMEYER FH-B1

-Today’s short stories aren’t shortened novels or chapters from a longer work.
-It’s true that they began this way in the Nineteenth Century, with the advent of mass-market magazines catering to busy working people with a hunger for the arts and entertainment.
-Very quickly, though, this accidental genre has become the quintessentially modern form—the literary art of the “turning point”--presenting a world in which a single day or hour can completely the course of a life.
+With the rise of mass-market magazines catering to busy working people, short stories started in the Nineteenth Century as chapters taken from a longer work--a novel or novella.
+Very quickly, though, they became a genre of their own.
+And now this accidental genre has become the quintessentially modern form—the literary art of the “turning point”--presenting a world in which a single day or even an hour can completely change your life.
 As we’ll see, the short story tells us how to deal with accelerating social change by paying close attention to the moment.
 And in this introductory course, we will pay close attention to some of the best short stories ever written in English, starting with classics by Conrad, Chopin, Gilman, Joyce, Woolf, Hemingway, Hurston, Baldwin, O’Connor, Oates, and ending with the brilliant work of Lahiri, Machado, Oyeyemi, and Nguyen.